Skip to content

 GET /api/v1/al/func-api-xxxxx/s?x=100&y=hello

-For readability, the example is the content before URLEncode.
+For readability, the example shows content before URLEncode.
 Actual URL parameters need to be URLEncoded.

 GET Standard Form Parameter Passing

-In some cases, if you cannot send a POST request, you can also use the GET method to call the interface.
+In some cases, if a POST request cannot be sent, you can also use the GET method to call the interface.

-When passing parameters in the GET standard form, serialize the entire kwargs as JSON and pass it as a URL parameter.
-Since the parameters are actually sent in JSON format, the original types of the parameters are preserved.
+When using GET standard form parameter passing, serialize the entire kwargs into JSON and pass it as a URL parameter.
+Since the parameters are actually sent in JSON format, their original types are preserved.
 The function does not need to perform type conversion on the parameters.

 Text Only